umer480/kubernetes/node_selector,node_affinity_taints.md

 In Kubernetes, node affinity and node selector are mechanisms that control how pods are scheduled onto nodes based on labels.
 While both use node labels to influence scheduling decisions, they differ in flexibility and expressiveness.

+The nodeSelector field does not support logical OR operations.
+You cannot specify a condition where a Pod can be scheduled on nodes that have either one label or another.
+To achieve more complex scheduling requirements involving OR logic, you should use node affinity

 # 2- Node Affinity: (Advanced Scheduling)